arangodb/arangodb-docker/README.md

 You can map the container's volumes to a directory on the host, so that the data is kept between runs of the container.
-This path `/tmp/arangodb` is in general not the correct place to store you persistent files - it is just an example!
+This path `/tmp/arangodb` is in general not the correct place to store your persistent files - it is just an example!

 ```